ReactiveSets/toubkal/README.md

 WebSockets, ...) but not necessarily guarantying the order of packets.
 So Toubkal could also work over a protocol that would only guaranty the delivery of packets.

-The Toubkal protocol therefore provides a much higher level alternative to existing web services protocols such as SOAP and REST, allowing to build efficiently complex real-time applications with no additional code and much less documentation since only application dataflows need to be documented.
+The Toubkal protocol therefore provides a higher level alternative to existing web services protocols such as SOAP and REST, allowing to build efficiently complex real-time applications with no additional code and less documentation since only application dataflows need to be documented.

 ### Realtime Data Portability, Business Opportunities